Reliability of Wikipedia: Other false information

 In June 2007, an anonymous Wikipedia contributor became involved in the Chris Benoit double murder and suicide because of an unverified piece of information he added to the "Chris Benoit" English Wikipedia article.
 This information regarding Benoit's wife's death was added fourteen hours before police discovered the bodies of Benoit and his family.
 Police detectives seized computer equipment from the man held responsible for the postings, but believed he was uninvolved and did not press charges.
 The IP address from which the edit was made was traced to earlier instances of Wikipedia vandalism.
 The contributor apologized on Wikinews, saying: "I will never vandalize anything on Wikipedia or post wrongful information.
 I will never post anything here again unless it is pure fact ... ."

-On August 29, 2008, shortly after the first round draw was completed for UEFA Europa League football cup, an edit was made to the article for the football club AC Omonia, apparently by users of the website B3ta.
+On August 29, 2008, shortly after the first round draw was completed for UEFA Europa League football cup, an edit about a nickname of the fans was made to the article for the football club AC Omonia, apparently by users of the website B3ta.
 On September 18, 2008, David Anderson, a British journalist writing for the Daily Mirror, quoted this in his match preview ahead of Omonia's game with Manchester City, which appeared in the web and print versions of the Mirror and the nickname was quoted in subsequent editions on September 19.

 In May 2009, University College Dublin sociology student Shane Fitzgerald added an incorrect quote to the article on the recently deceased composer Maurice Jarre.
 Fitzgerald wanted to demonstrate the potential dangers of news reporters' reliance on the internet for information.
 Although Fitzgerald's edits were removed three times from the Wikipedia article for lack of sourcing, they were nevertheless copied into obituary columns in newspapers worldwide.
 Fitzgerald believes that if he had not come forward his quote would have remained in history as fact.